 - Deep and abiding sense of inquiry

-Compensation The Odyssey Compensation Model is competitive and commensurate with education and experience.
+Compensation The Odyssey Compensation Model is currently being revised to be competitive and commensurate with education and experience.
 All positions include benefits similar to those offered by area public schools.

 The school is an equal opportunity employer.